AllencxWang/canvas-tournament/README.md

 canvas-tournament
 =====
-to randomly generate and draw matchups for a tournament using canvas, here's the (demo)[]
+to randomly generate and draw matchups for a tournament using canvas

 # deploy to heroku